GRC-SummerSchool/learn-python/Day2/Loops.md

 10
 ```

-You can use this to create index to a list
+You can use this to create indices to a list:

 ```python
 numbers = [1, 20, 3, 40, 5, 60, 7, 80, 9]